Ultimate Japan Tour

 Wednesday Day 11 – Depart

-We wish you a pleasant flight back to your home.
-For now we say Sayonara.
+We wish you a safe flight back home.
+For now, we say Sayonara.